-So, you’ve spent weeks or even months developing a kick butt online course that you KNOW your audience will love.
+So, you’ve spent weeks or even months developing a kick butt online course that you KNOW your audience will love, but you are.

 You’re proud of your course, and know that if you can just get people to actually TAKE the course, they’re going to get AH-MA-ZING results!